stripe/stripe-terminal-react-native/README.md

     - or
     - `yarn example android`

+## Runing e2e tests

+### Android

+1. Create an Android emulator with a name that matches the name found in `.detoxrc.json`
+1. Run `yarn detox build --configuration android`
+1. Run `yarn e2e:test:android`

+### iOS

+1. Create an iOS simulator with a name that matches the name found in `.detoxrc.json`
+1. Run `yarn detox build --configuration ios`
+1. launch the simulator
+1. Run `yarn e2e:test:ios`

 ## Contributing

 See the [contributor guidelines](CONTRIBUTING.md) to learn how to contribute to the repository.